HerHisHouse/script-cue/SWIPE_TO_DELETE_FEATURE.md

 # Swipe-to-Delete Feature Documentation

 ## Overview
-This document describes the swipe-to-delete functionality implemented for imported scripts in the ReplicaStudio app.
+This document describes the swipe-to-delete functionality implemented for imported scripts in the Script Cue app.

 ## User Experience